fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 * where `generationSignature(height)` is `sign(publicKey(account), generationSignature(height-1))`
 *(Note that the Bitfury paper also misleadingly included a hash of the previous block inside the hash on the left side.*)

-[NXT coin](https://bravenewcoin.com/assets/Whitepapers/NxtWhitepaper-v122-rev4.pdf) is a pure PoS protocol works on similar prinicples to PeerCoin except that it doesn't use coin age but rather just uses the address balance.
+[NXT coin](https://bravenewcoin.com/assets/Whitepapers/NxtWhitepaper-v122-rev4.pdf) is a pure PoS protocol works on similar principles to PeerCoin except that it doesn't use coin age but rather just uses the address balance.
 So while NXT avoids the couple critical issues related to coin age, it runs into many of the same security issues.
 It also doesn't solve the nothing-at-stake problem.
 Nxt points out the history attack, but its proposed solution does not in fact solve the problem.
 They claim that since stake must be stationary for 1440 blocks, the attacker can't use that moved stake to "forge" (ie mint) blocks, however the attacker's stake won't have moved in the attacker's chain which doesn't contain those transactions.
 Also, its suggestion that a reorganization limit of 720 blocks solve long-range revision attacks isn't totally the case.
 Any new node downloading the blockchain(s) from scratch could be fooled regardless of that rule.

 It should be noted that the nothing-at-stake problem is not an attack.
 A single actor can't perform a nothing-at-stake attack (there is no such thing), tho many in the Nxt community [seem to think](https://www.reddit.com/r/NXT/comments/29yzuw/how_does_nxt_solve_the_nothing_at_stake_issue/) it is, for some reason.
 The nothing-at-stake problem is the property of a system where profit-seeking actors will rationally mint on pretty much anything they can.
 Nxt does have this problem, and given enough time, one should expect more and more actors in that system to exhibit this behavior as a higher percentage of Nxt users become profit-seeking rather than altruistic (since early adopters for these things are far more likely to be altruistic than late comers).
 An environment with substantial actors displaying this behavior makes finalization take far longer and/or makes it far easier for an attacker to double-spend.

 Bitfury [pointed out](http://bitfury.com/content/5-white-papers-research/pos-vs-pow-1.0.2.pdf) that minting rewards in Nxt aren't strictly fair - minters with more stake will receive a higher proportion of the minting rewards than the proportion of stake they have.
 So in Nxt, the rich do get richer (while in PoS systems with fair distributions, this isn't usually the case).

 In a minimal cost attack on Nxt, an attacker would check what potential blocks they could create in the next 10-block window (10 confirmations is considered "permanent" according to the white paper) and if the attacker predicts a high likelihood they can create a 10 block chain before the honest network can, the attacker can spend on the honest chain, then revert that chain with a hidden chain attack.
 With just this, an attacker with 9.8% of the active stake gets an opportunity to double-spend more often than once per year on average.
 Even if 60 confirmations are used (to match bitcoin's average of 6-block/1-hour finalization time), an attacker with 30.1% of the active stake has one opportunity per year to attack.
 See [costOfAttackingAlts.js](costOfAttackingAlts.js) for the calculations.
 Factoring in the rich-get-richer effect and that 30.1% probability of minting a block only requires about 23% of the active stake.
-All in all, Nxt has some of the best security of any of the PoS systems out there, tho VPoS beats it by anywhere from 2- to 10-fold.
+All in all, Nxt has some of the best base security of any of the PoS systems out there, tho VPoS beats it by anywhere from 2- to 10-fold.

 Nxt does, however, have an interesting proposed solution for long-range revisions, requiring a hash of a recent block in each transaction so that long range revisions wouldn't be able to include real transactions.
 However, this increases the size of transactions and doesn't prevent an attacker from using their own transactions inside their alternate chain.
 While more expensive, it could probably offer partial mitigation of shorter medium-range revisions than hardcoded checkpointing can prevent (since there is a limit to how often users can feasibly and safely update their software).